Add New Load

 Electrical Load Balancing: Purpose and Engineering Significance

 This tool calculates phase load imbalance in three-phase electrical systems, a critical parameter for power quality, equipment protection, and energy efficiency.
 Proper phase balancing minimizes neutral currents, reduces I²R losses in conductors, prevents transformer overheating, and ensures voltage regulation within IEEE 1159 standards.
+For an initial assessment of your total energy usage, you might find our electric power consumption calculator useful.

 Key Electrical Parameter Calculated